Updated on May 31st, 2022

 Today, Merrill Edge is a discount brokerage of Merrill Lynch/Bank of America, giving its users the ability to participate in the Bank of America Preferred Rewards program.
 This includes discounts and interest rate boosts, no-fees at other bank’s ATMs, waived monthly maintenance fees and great customer service.
 This is a hand-on sense of investing in brokerage accounts, so it appeals more to the seasoned investor.

 Robinhood is the best option for free trades, as it is one of the only brokerages that will let you access unlimited free stock trades for as long as you’d like.
 However, there are not as many options for features, investment tools and a limited scope of investment choices.

 But you can trade for free, including cryptocurrency trades, such as Bitcoin and Ethereum.
 Robinhood is primarily a mobile trading service, but it is available online as well.
-While the investments are limited, it is worth checking out for the free trading options!
+While the investments are limited, it may be worth checking out for the free trading options.

-The downsides of this option to consider are there are no retirement accounts, no mutual funds or bonds, and limited customer support.
+The downsides of this option to consider are there are no retirement accounts, mutual funds or bonds.